-- To impart knowledge and skills in the field of Engineering/ Technology, Management, Education, Science & Arts and related areas; - □ To dedicate itself for improvement of social and economic status and enhancement of the quality of life for all; - □ To strive for maximizing human welfare through education; - □ To produce effective knowledge workers, practitioners and educators who will be guided by vision, compassion, knowledge, discipline, discovery with deep respect for human values; - □ To provide an individual engineering and other professional COURSE experience for each student; - □ To develop critical thinking, analytical ability and creative skills; - □ To supplement the curricula, team work, leadership, communication skills, project management, social concerns and ethics and - □ To establish interaction with industries for Technology, Research & Development.

-In line with above vision and mission statements, Lingaya's Vidyapeeth has the following special characteristics:

-- Lingaya's Vidyapeeth is an Institution for providing a student with opportunity for all round development and education with the aim of effective living as a good citizen. - □ It has special strength in the field of Engineering and Technology with emphasis on practice and problem solving skills. - □ Its activities and course curriculum concentrate on design, self-COURSE and research, which are the unique features of the Vidyapeeth. - The primarily value of knowledge and skill imparted by Lingaya's Vidyapeeth resides in its utility in creating an infrastructure for the physical welfare of the general public, in sustaining good health of individual and the community. - Lingaya's Vidyapeeth facilitates and promotes creativity and critical thinking capabilities in its students. - □ The education in Lingaya's Vidyapeeth enhances the inherent capacity of a student with honesty, courage and fairness.
+To impart knowledge and skills in the field of Engineering/Technology.

+Management, Education, Science & Arts and related areas; To dedicate itself for improvement of social and economic status and enhancement of the quality of life for all; To strive for maximizing human welfare through education; To produce effective knowledge workers, practitioners and educators who will be guided by vision, compassion, knowledge, discipline, discovery with deep respect for human values; To provide an individual engineering and other professional COURSE experience for each student; To develop critical thinking, analytical ability and creative skills; To supplement the curricula, team work, leadership, communication skills, project management, social concerns and ethics and To establish interaction with industries for Technology, Research & Development. e with above vision and mission statements, Lingaya's Vidyapeeth has llowing special characteristics: Lingaya's Vidyapeeth is an Institution for providing a student with opportunity for all round development and education with the aim of effective living as a good citizen. round development and education with the aim of effective living as a good citizen.
+It has special strength in the field of Engineering and Technology with emphasis on round development and education with the aim of effective living as a good citizen.
+It has special strength in the field of Engineering and Technology with emphasis on practice and problem solving skills.
+Its activities and course curriculum concentrate on design, self-COURSE and round development and education with the aim of effective living as a good citizen.
+It has special strength in the field of Engineering and Technology with emphasis on practice and problem solving skills.
+Its activities and course curriculum concentrate on design, self-COURSE and research, which are the unique features of the Vidyapeeth.
+The primarily value of knowledge and skill imparted by Lingaya's Vidyapeeth resides in its utility in creating an infrastructure for the physical welfare of the general public,
-SCHOOL OF BASIC AND APPLIED SCIENCES LINGAYAS VIDYAPEETH

-VISION OF SCHOOL
+SCHOOL OF BASIC AND APPLIED SCIENCES LINGAYAS VIDYAPEETH VISION OF SCHOOL